 - You should already know all the words at the beginning of each theme.

 - You should be able to understand the build-up section and dialogues at the end of each section.

 - You should be able to comfortably read the culture articles for each section.

-- Write your own guide to the culture in your country for each theme (you can share it with us on the forum, and we will correct them).
+- Why not write your own guide to the culture in your country for each topic (you can share it with us on the forum if you like).